The Loop List

-The center section displays a list of the loops in the cave.
+The main section displays a list of the loops in the cave.
 Only a few loops are shown, but you can view additional loops by scrolling the display.
-The information in the list has three sections: the Closing Shot, Relative Error Levels and Overall Loop Quality.
+The columns information in the list has four sections: the Closing Shot, Relative Error Levels, Absolute Error and Overall Loop Quality.

 1. Closing Shot.
 The first item on each line shows the closing shot of the each loop.
 Basically, the closing shot is the shot that actually closed the loop and it is used to identify and distinguish different loops.

 2. Relative Error Levels.
 The second item shows a numerical evaluation of the relative error values for each loop.
 There are four numbers displayed: East, North, Vertical and Vector.
 Each gives an evaluation of a different aspect of the loop errors.
 For example, the East value gives an evaluation of the quality of the east/west part of the loop error.
 The Vector value combines the north, east and vertical parts into one number and gives an overall indication of the loop error level.